5l1v3r1/Sonarr-wiki/FAQ.md

 * When the user clicks the _Automatic_ or _Manual Search_ buttons on a specific episode, season, or series.
 * If Sonarr has been shut down for a period of more than one hour, it will attempt to search for recently aired episodes that have not been grabbed or imported yet.
 This is a safe guard in case you miss too many RSS syncs in a row, which could cause Sonarr to never find an episode using that passive method.
 * When a user adds a show using the _"Add and Search"_ button. _(New behavior as of March 2015)_

+### Why didn't Sonarr grab an episode I was expecting?  ###
+First, make sure you read and understand the section above called _"How does Sonarr find episodes?"_ Second, make sure at least one of your indexers has the episode you were expecting to be grabbed.

+1. Click the 'Manual Search' icon next to the episode listing in Sonarr.
+Are there any results?
+If no, then either Sonarr is having trouble communicating with your indexers, or your indexers do not have the episode, or the episode is improperly named/categorized on the indexer.

+2. If there are results from step 1, check next to them for red exclamation point icon.
+Hover over the icon to see why that release is not a candidate for automatic downloads.
+If every result has the icon, then no automatic download will occur.

+3. If there is at least one valid manual search result from step 2, then an automatic download should have happened.
+If it didn't, the most likely reason is a temporary communication problem preventing an RSS Sync from your indexer.
+It is recommended to have several indexers set up for best results.

 ### Why can't Sonarr see my files on a remote server?  ###
 This can be for various reasons, but the most common is, Sonarr is running as a service, which causes one of two things: